 Considerations

 The retired parent may be living off her investment account to the point that her expenditures are greater than her earnings.
-This can mean that, while the value of the house might be appreciating, the investment account value is shrinking, resulting in an imbalance.
+This can mean that, while the value of the house might be appreciating, the investment account value is shrinking, resulting in a potential imbalance.

 Second approach